-For students with the focus, drive, and motivation to complete a rigorous business education on an even faster accelerated timeline, the online MBA from American University’s Kogod School of Business offers a degree track which students can complete in as little as one year.
-Along with the MBA@UNC program, American’s highly demanding program is one of the few online programs accredited by the prestigious Association to Advance Collegiate Schools of Business (AACSB).
-American’s program is also one of even fewer accredited by the AACSB that students can complete in just one year.
+For students with the focus, drive, and motivation to complete a rigorous business education on an even more accelerated timeline, the online MBA from American University’s Kogod School of Business offers a degree track that students can complete in as little as one year.
+Along with the MBA@UNC program, American University’s highly demanding program is one of the few online programs accredited by the prestigious Association to Advance Collegiate Schools of Business (AACSB).
+In addition, American University offers one of the few AACSB-accredited MBA programs that students can complete in just one year.

-Because accelerated programs like those at Northwestern, Columbia, American, and UNC tend to be more demanding because of their faster pace, accelerated MBA students usually possess strong undergraduate academic histories, along with solid work experience track records.
+Because accelerated programs like those at Northwestern, Columbia, American, UNC, and Saint Mary’s tend to be more demanding because of their faster pace, accelerated MBA students usually possess strong undergraduate academic histories, along with solid work experience track records.

 What Other Kinds of MBA Programs Offer Completion Flexibility?